After visiting Italy on three separate occasions with my dog, Italy is hands-down one of the most dog-friendly destinations in Europe.

 Taking a Dog on Public Transport in Italy

-Larger dogs need to be on a leash and muzzled, and are restricted to certain carriages (not in Executive or Premium class, only on the platform or in the last wagon on regional trains, with no larger dogs allowed 7am to 9am weekdays).
-Larger dogs are also required to have a second-class half-price ticket (regardless of class).
-Click here for the full details.
+Larger dogs need to be on a leash and muzzled, and are not allowed on certain carriages or trains (not in Executive class, Premium class or the Quiet Zone on high-speed trains, not on regional trains between 7am to 9am on weekdays).
+Larger dogs are also required to have a Second class or Standard half-price ticket (regardless of class).

-The rules for dogs on public transport in Milan are similar, as summarised in the bottom video on this page.
+The rules for dogs on public transport in Milan are similar, as summarised in the bottom video on this page (not available as of 2022).
 Only small and medium-sized dogs are allowed, they need to wear a leash and muzzle, and they require a ticket.
-There is no mention of carrier bags.
 Additionally, dogs are not allowed between 7.30 and 9.30 and 17.30 and 20.30.

 If you are heading to Venice, dogs are definitely allowed on the vaporettos, the water boats that criss-cross Venice, with no ticket required.
 Dogs are expected to be on a leash and muzzled, although generally a muzzle isn’t enforced, at least for smaller dogs.
-Just be warned that the boats going up the Grand Canal can get very crowded in the late afternoon, so are best avoided, especially with a dog!
+Just be warned that some of the vaporettos along the Grand Canal can get very crowded, so are best avoided with a dog!